Download eBooks & Wiring Diagrams (FREE)

 1. Thicker Battery & Inverter Wires

-Since there is less voltage in a 12V system (compared to 24V), the amount of current (amps) is increased (assuming wattage is consistent).
+Since there is less voltage in a 12V vs. 24V system, the current (amps) is increased (assuming wattage is consistent).

 This is because watts = volts x amps.

-Since amps (electrical current) is the ultimate factor in wire size, a 24V system is able to use thinner electrical wires than a 12V system.
+Since amps (electrical current) is the ultimate factor in wire size, a 24V system can use thinner electrical wires than a 12V system since there are fewer amps.
 The immediate consequence is that the cost to purchase electrical wire for a 12V system is often more than for a 24V system because thicker wires contain more copper metal and, thus, are more expensive.

 2. Max Inverter Rating Of 3000W

-For most general consumers, 4/0 AWG wire gauge is the thickest wire you will be able to buy.
-It is for this reason that the largest inverter you will be able to use with 4/0 wires, in a 12V system, is a 3000W inverter.
+For most general consumers, a 4/0 AWG wire gauge is the thickest wire you can buy.
+For this reason, the largest inverter you can use with 4/0 wires in a 12V system is a 3000W inverter.

-If you are looking to use a larger inverter, like 5000W, you will almost certainly need to switch to a 24V system.
+If you want to use a larger inverter, like 5000W, you will almost certainly need to switch to a 24V system.

 3. Larger Solar Charge Controller

-Because the flow of amps through a 12V system is higher than in a 24V system, you will need a larger solar charge controller, if you plan to install solar panels.
+Because the flow of amps through a 12V system is higher than in a 24V system, you will need a larger solar charge controller if you install solar panels.
 A larger charge controller will also cost you more money.

-For example: A 400W solar array requires a Victron 100/30 charge controller when hooked to a 12V system.
-But the same solar array only needs a Victron 75/15 controller in a 24V system, which is ~$100 cheaper.
+Example: A 400W solar array requires a Victron 100/30 charge controller when hooked to a 12V system.
+But the same solar array only needs a Victron 75/15 controller in a 24V system, which is ~$60 cheaper.

-24V System For Camper Vans (Pros & Cons)
+Pros & Cons of 24V System For Camper Vans

-For some, 24V battery systems offer very real advantages.
-In this section, we review the pros and cons of 24V systems as they specifically pertain to camper vans, trailers, and RVs.
+For some, 24V battery systems offer genuine advantages.
+This section reviews the pros and cons of 24V systems, specifically camper vans, trailers, and RVs.

 1. Thinner Electrical Wires

-As previously mentioned, fewer amps flow through the electrical wires in a 24V system than in a 12V system.
-This means you can use thinner gauge wires throughout your electrical system.
-And in general, the thinner the wire, the cheaper they cost.
+As mentioned earlier, fewer amps flow through the electrical wires in a 24V system than in a 12V system.
+This means you can use thinner gauge wires throughout your electrical system, which are generally cheaper to purchase.

 How much can you save by using thinner wire?
-The shorter the wire, the less money you would be saving by getting a smaller wire.
-So real savings is only achieved if you are making extremely long wire runs (20’+) throughout the camper.
+The shorter the wire run, the less money you would save by getting a smaller wire.
+So, savings are only achieved if you make long wire runs (20+ feet) throughout the camper.

 2. Smaller Solar Charge Controller

-Fewer amps flowing through an electrical system also means you can purchase a smaller solar charge controller, if you will be installing solar panels on your camper van.
+Fewer amps flowing through an electrical system also means you can purchase a smaller solar charge controller if you install solar panels on your camper van.
 In general, the smaller the charge controller, the cheaper the cost.

 3. Larger Max Inverter

 Due to the limitation of conventional wire sizes (up to 4/0 AWG), the largest inverter you could use in a 12V system would be 3000W.
-If you were to switch to a 24V system, however, you can use up to a 5000W-rated inverter.
+However, if you switch to a 24V system, you can use up to a 5000W-rated inverter.
 This may be important if you want to run an air-conditioner and other high-powered AC devices simultaneously from your batteries.

 The only real drawback of a 24V system is that they are generally more complex to build.
-This is because you will need to factor in a greater number of operating voltages and voltage conversions than in a 12V system.
+You must factor in more operating voltages and voltage conversions than in a 12V system.
 This includes:

 • 12V devices